Elizabeth Ann: Background

+at a Fish and Wildlife Service facility in Fort Collins, Colorado.

 Life

-Elizabeth Ann will live in Colorado and be studied for scientific purposes; she will not be released into the wild.
+Elizabeth Ann lived in Colorado and was studied for scientific purposes; she would not be released into the wild.
 By February 2022, Elizabeth Ann had reached puberty and scientists were looking for a viable mate.
 A panel discussion, organized by the Draper Natural History Museum in October 2022, informed the public that Elizabeth Ann had a hysterectomy for unspecified reasons, but also that other clones were on their way.
 Elizabeth Ann remained healthy but was unable to breed due to hydrometra, a condition causing fluid retention within the uterus, alongside an underdeveloped uterine horn.
 As these conditions are common in black-footed ferrets, they are not believed to be linked to the cloning process.